adamkurth/reborn_dev/doc/source/simulations.rst

 TODO: Document the simulation code...

-Currently, all GPU simulation utilities in bornagain utilize the pyopencl package.
-You can check if opencl is installed correctly and find specific information about available compute devices with the :func:`help() <bornagain.simulate.clcore.help>` function.
+Currently, all GPU simulation utilities in reborn utilize the pyopencl package.
+You can check if opencl is installed correctly and find specific information about available compute devices with the :func:`help() <reborn.simulate.clcore.help>` function.
 In principle, the pyopencl package also allows the use of CPU computing, but none of the code has been written with that in mind thus far.
 If it is needed we can explore that option.

-The basic simulation functions are accessed by creating an instance of the :class:`ClCore <bornagain.simulate.clcore.ClCore>` class.
+The basic simulation functions are accessed by creating an instance of the :class:`ClCore <reborn.simulate.clcore.ClCore>` class.
 This class is meant to do some of the following

 - maintain an opencl context and queue
 - manage the compute group size